Cyanobacteria lessened damage to rat hearts deprived of blood supply

 He and colleagues started by grinding up kale and spinach to harvest chloroplasts, the organelles within plant cells that carry out photosynthesis.
 But the chloroplasts didn’t survive outside the cells.
 That’s when the researchers learned about S. elongatus, a photosynthetic organism that Golden and other researchers have long used to study circadian rhythms.

 After finding that cyanobacteria could provide oxygen to heart cells in a lab dish, the next step was to see how the cyanobacteria would fare in an animal.
 The researchers stopped blood flow to part of rats’ hearts and after 15 minutes injected either cyanobacteria or a saline solution.
-The bacteria increased oxygen in heart tissue to about three times the levels measured right after the heart attack, while saline-treated rats had almost no increase in oxygen.
+Oxygen in tissue with bacteria increased to about three times the levels measured right after the heart attack, similar to what saline-treated rats experienced.

 “It will be next to impossible to open the chest to light,” says Nahrendorf.
 “A day on the beach won’t do the trick.”
 Woo says the researchers are working with engineers at Stanford to make devices that can shine light through bones and skin to reach the heart and other deep tissues.